pfaaj/docker-runcheck/README.md

 + Run docker-runcheck to validate your Dockerfile before attempting time-intensive docker builds.

 + docker-runcheck works as follows:
-  + contructs one or more containers (based on the mentioned images, image is downloaded if not present), without having to build the image described in the Dockerfile.
+  + contructs one or more containers based on the mentioned image
+  + docker image is downloaded if not present but it is not built.
-  + compile a list of the available binaries in the image and of any binaries mentioned in a RUN command that are  missing from the image or are used before being installed by a package manager.
+  + export image as tar file and compile a list of the available binaries in the image
+  + compile a list of any binaries mentioned in a RUN command that are  missing from the image or are used before being installed by a package manager.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>